 - Hyperacute and with severe pain, tearing and red-eye.

-- Conjunctival membranes and preauricular lymphadenopathy
+- Conjunctival membranes and preauricular lymphadenopathy.

 Investigations

-- Conjunctival swab for microbiology and referral to GUM clinic for sexual health follow up
+- Conjunctival swab for microbiology and referral to GUM clinic for sexual health follow-up.

 Management

-- Treat all with topical ofloxacin drops
+- Treat all with topical fluoroquinolone drops (ofloxacin or ciprofloxacin).

-- Ceftriaxone IM 1g STAT to treat gonorrhoea
+- Ceftriaxone IM 1g STAT to treat gonorrhoea.

-- If keratitis → admit for IV ceftriaxone
+- If keratitis → admit for IV ceftriaxone.

 Ophthalmia Neonatorum

-Conjunctivitis within the first 30 days of life
+Conjunctivitis within the first 28 days of life

 Cause |